Smjfirna/Customer_Churn_Analysis/README.md

 ![Billing and Contract](dashboard/billingandcontract.png)

 ## Dataset
+Using the [kaggle.com dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) then prepared and cleaned using python

 ## Insights and Recommendations
 1. Of the 7043 customers, 1869 with a percentage of 26.54% are categorized as churn. with a total revenue of 16 million. the level of churn customers needs to be considered because it has considerable potential to reduce significant revenue.